 Now, I like Pinterest.
 I don’t use it, but I get why it’s popular.
 It’s a good service to share pretty photos, fashion, recipes, and home décor.
 It collates pretty things into one place and everyone loves pretty things.
 Win-win.
 And with its amazing Facebook integration, it’s here to stay for a while.

-But Trippy is not Pinterest.
+But Trippy isn’t Pinterest.
 It shouldn’t be Pinterest.
 I loved Trippy because it was a social planning website.
 That was something I needed.
 It should be what that amazing video says it was going to be.
-Outside of about 25 dedicated travel writers, I don’t know anyone who uses Trippy, which is a real shame because if it had stuck to its original mission, fixed those bugs, let me finally tweet, search for friends, share photos, and better integrate itself into Facebook, I bet a ton of people would sign up for it.
+Outside of about 25 dedicated travel writers, I don’t know anyone who uses Trippy, which is a real shame.
+If it had stuck to its original mission, fixed those bugs, better integrated itself into Facebook, and let me finally tweet, search for friends, and share photos, I bet a ton of people would have signed up for it.

 After all, studies have shown recently that around 30% of people use social media to get trip recommendations.
 Trippy was supposed to make that process easier.